chadwcarlson/directus-next/demo/README.md

 - `init SUBSCRIPTION_ID`: Initializes project with "Fleet template", first providing a list to retrieve `SUBSCRIPTION_ID`.
 - `initVars SUBSCRIPTION_ID`: Adds fleet environment variables to a project.
 - `redeploy SUBSCRIPTION_ID`: Saves changes from the initialization steps, completing a new running project.
+- `cleanup`: When you are finished with the demo, you can use this command to delete the demo fleet from Platform.sh.